Adult-onset asthma is asthma that develops in adulthood. In most cases, people develop asthma during childhood, though it can arise at any age.

 Decreasing exposure to lung irritants and allergens is also part of a daily asthma prevention plan.

 People may benefit from keeping a daily log of the severity of their symptoms and exposures to different irritants to determine a connection.
 Reducing exposure to known allergens as much as possible helps decrease symptoms.

 Certain factors may put a person at an increased chance of developing asthma as an adult:

 - having asthma as a child that disappeared in early adulthood

 - having allergies as an adult

 - hormonal fluctuations, such as those occurring in pregnancy and menopause

-- obesity, which can increase severity of asthma symptoms and risk of hospitalization
+- obesity, which can increase the severity of asthma symptoms and risk of hospitalization

 Following an asthma action plan may decrease flare-ups and help people manage the condition.
 An asthma treatment plan often includes medication and lifestyle changes.

-Adults who develop symptoms of asthma should work closely with their healthcare provider to learn more about their condition and management strategies.
+Adults who develop symptoms of asthma can work closely with their healthcare provider to learn more about their condition and management strategies.